Up to 60% off sofas & mattresses — limited‑time deals.

 Is edge support strong enough for sitting?

-It’s adequate, not exceptional.
-Sleeping near the edge felt fine, but sitting to put on shoes compressed the foams more than a typical hybrid or reinforced-edge design.
+It is adequate, not strong.
+Sleeping near the edge felt fine, but sitting compressed the foams more than it would on a typical hybrid with reinforced sides.

 Will hot sleepers actually feel cooler?